The p5.js Reference Pages Are Bad

 Code placed within draw() begins looping after setup() runs. draw() will run until the user closes the sketch. draw() can be stopped by calling the noLoop() function. draw() can be resumed by calling the loop() function.

-is not a function.
+There are some minor mistakes.
+Saying that draw() tries to run 60 times per second is odd phrasing.
+Also frameCount is not a function.
 But the big problem is… the whole excerpt is boring, lengthy exposition!

 “Show don’t tell” is the golden rule of writing.
 So why not show readers what all these related functions do?
-Because each function has its own separate reference page… oof.

 If a page starts with “The sun shines on the earth”, it then goes on to say, “Except not as much when it’s cloudy, night time, or during a solar eclipse.”
 Woah woah woah, I just wanted to know what the sun does.
 How about we start with, “The sun shines”.
 Then if users want to learn about Earth’s climate and celestial events they can scroll down to that info.